nko5/website/designs/blog/kickoff.md

-# Announcing Node Knockout #4
+# Announcing Node Knockout 2013

 [Node Knockout](http://nodeknockout.com), the world's biggest, baddest node.js hackathon, is back.
+This will be the 4th year in a row, and we're looking to make this one the biggest and best yet!

 ## What is it?